NASCAR champ Busch backs masks in public as common courtesy

 There have been no flagrant violations, but fans did note that Busch and Chase Elliott were not wearing masks or socially distancing when Busch briefly consoled Elliott on pit road moments after Elliott had lost the 600.
 In that instance, both had just removed their helmets and climbed from their cars and neither had yet retrieved his mask.

-Since NASCAR’s return, Busch has worn a variety of colorful masks that often pair with his firesuit or showcase primary sponsor M&M’s.
+Since NASCAR’s return, Busch has worn a variety of colorful masks that often pair with his firesuit.
+His mask Tuesday night at Charlotte had the Appalachian State logo as he honored the 2020 graduating class.
+The North Carolina college was also featured on his winning car.

-On the track, Busch finally scored a win Tuesday night in his grueling return from the 10-week shutdown.
+On the track, Busch finally got to victory lane with the win in his fifth race since he returned from the 10-week shutdown.
 He entered all seven of the races NASCAR announced in its first revised schedule, a span that concludes Wednesday night with the fourth Cup race in 11 days.